TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-high-cpu-apollo.md

 ## **Troubleshooting High CPU Usage for an Azure Virtual Machine**

-This experience combines an automated performance check to detect anomalies in your Virtual Machine, shows metrics in real time, and provides troubleshooting steps to resolve any issues found.

 :::Section Metrics and Diagnostics:::

-The graph below shows the Virtual Machine CPU usage for the last 24 hours.
-Click on the chart to customize the view and/or update the filters.

-Please review the graph to see the CPU usage as it correlates to your workload.
+Review the graph to see the CPU usage as it correlates to your workload.
 Identify any patterns or spikes that are tied to the load, scheduled jobs, or unexpected consumption of resources.

 <metric>
     <name>Percentage CPU</name>